The Czech Republic’s international investment position and external debt

 (CZK billions, end-of-period balance)

-The external debt of the private sector constituted 76.5% of the total external debt.
-Public sector liabilities accounted for the rest (23.5%).
-They comprise liabilities of general government, liabilities of private entities guaranteed by the government and liabilities of entities majority-owned by the state classified outside the general government sector.
+The external debt of the private sector constituted 76.8% of the total external debt.
+Public sector liabilities accounted for the rest (23.2%).
+They comprise liabilities of the general government sector, liabilities of private entities guaranteed by general government and liabilities of entities majority-owned by the state.

 Chart 6 – External debt of public and private sectors